Veterinarian Licensure Application Process

 If you have passed the NAVLE and are applying for a license to practice veterinary medicine in North Dakota:

-• Once you graduate, you may also apply for a temporary permit ($40.00) to practice veterinary medicine until the next state board examination.
+- You may also apply for a temporary license ($40.00) to practice veterinary medicine until the state board examination is completed.
+The temporary license will be issued upon graduation.
 Please refer to the Veterinary Temporary Permit Application Process.

 Please contact the Board Office if you have any questions.